 To avoid the risk of forcing the vehicle off the jack, do not tighten the wheel nuts fully until the vehicle has been lowered.

 8. Lower the vehicle by turning the jack screw to the left, and remove the jack.

 9. Finish tightening the lug nuts.
-Push down on the wrench while tightening for increased leverage.
-Alternate nuts until each nut has been tightened twice.
-The correct wheel nut tightness is 95 ft lb ($130 \text{ N} \cdot \text{m}$).
+Push down on the wrench while at the end of the handle for increased leverage.
+Tighten the lug nuts in a star pattern until each nut has been tightened twice.
+The correct wheel nut tightness is 95 ft lb (130 N·m).
 If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or at a service station.